-All UCT residences are connected to the UCT network.
-As part of the network renewal project, wired networking has been phased out of residence rooms and all residences now have wireless access only.
+All UCT residences are connected to the UCT network and have wireless access.
 If you experience problems, contact your House Committee IT representative for assistance.
 If you cannot get hold of this person, log a call, or send an email to icts-helpdesk@uct.ac.za.
-Alternatively, contact ICTS for support via Facebook or Twitter.
+Alternatively, contact ICTS for support via Facebook or X (formerly known as Twitter).